BMW M3 Touring Review & Prices

 The key selling point for the M3 Touring is its extra load-lugging ability.
 Truth be told, the 500-litre boot capacity is maybe not as much of a jump as you might expect from the saloon’s 480 litres, but the opening is much more square, making it easier to load large items.

-The rear seats can be dropped using handy electric switches, opening the boot to reveal 1,510 litres of space – identical to that found in the Audi RS4 (which has 495 litres with the seats up, by the way).
+The rear seats can be dropped using handy electric switches, opening the boot to reveal 1,510 litres of space – so much better than the paltry 320 litres (seats up) and 1,335 litres (seats down) offered by the hybrid Mercedes C63.

 With the seats folded down there’s no lip, so if you’re loading flat pack furniture in the back it’s easy to push it through to the front seats.
 Careful if you’ve got the carbon buckets, though, as they could be easy to damage if heavy items bang up against them while you’re driving around.